Tutors

 • Candy CHIK

-Chik was invited to be the assistant chorus master of Opera Hong Kong (OHK) for numbers of opera productions since 2018.
-She has also performed with OHK in around 20 operas, including The Magic Flute in which she sang the role of the Second Spirit in Fuzhou's and Hong Kong's performances.
-Chik had been an instructor at the HKU SPACE, voice coach at the CU Chorus, and conductor at the OHK Children Chorus.
-She had performed as an accompanist in 18 countries with the Yip's Children's Choir.
-She graduated from the Hong Kong Academy for Performing Arts (Voice) with Brian Montgomery after the BA (Music) as a piano major, and an M.Phil from the Chinese University of Hong Kong, which awarded her a scholarship to study Jazz at McGill University.
+As a coloratura soprano and choral conductor, Chik has been the soloist in the BBC Planet Earth II with Hong Kong Philharmonic, the Second Spirit in The Magic Flute (Fuzhou and Hong Kong) with Opera Hong Kong, and soloist in Opera HK schools outreach programme.
+Chik is currently the assistant chorus master of Opera HK and pianist of the Hong Kong Polytechnic University Choir.
+She has also been selected as a member of the HK Phil Chorus Fellowship Programme.
+Chik was an instructor at the HKU SPACE, voice coach at the CU Chorus, conductor at the OHK Children Chorus, and pianist at the Yip's Children's Choir with whom she performed in 18 countries.
+Chik graduated from the Hong Kong Academy for Performing Arts (Voice) after a BA (Music) degree as a piano major, and an M.Phil degree from the Chinese University of Hong Kong, which awarded her a scholarship to study Jazz at McGill University.
 She has been furthering her study overseas and locally in choral conducting, voice and acting.

 • Peggie CHAN